Bogdanisar/Nondeterministic-Stack-Transducer/README.md

 This description must give the transducer **acceptance mode**, **transitions** and **final states**.
 (See **transducer.in** and **transducerFormat.txt** for an example of how this description should look).

+The initial state is 0, the lambda symbol is _ and the initial stack character is /

 The transducer should be run with the `runInput(std::string input, bool verbose, std::ostream& out)` method.
 It will run the input and dump any output (as soon as it is found) into the output stream.
 If there's an **infinite** amount of results, then the transducer will gradually print results